-Before I tell you how to choose the best franchises to invest in, I need to share something my dad told me.
+Before I teach you the do’s and don’ts of choosing the best franchise to invest in, I want to share something my dad told me.

 Me: “I know…I know.”

 Or did I say “I know” because I didn’t want to look stupid?
 Or I wanted to prove something to my dad?
 I’m not sure.
 But whatever the case, I used to hate it when my dad said that.
 And he said it to me more than once.

 With that in mind, I’m going to show you the right way and the wrong way to choose the best franchise to invest in.
 The do’s and don’ts.